 42 year old female before and after sun spot treatment with AlexTrivantage laser

-Clear + Brilliant Laser
+Clear + Brilliant Laser for sun spots

 Clear + Brilliant laser is commonly referred to as a “mini-Fraxel” laser.
 Clear + Brilliant is a gentle resurfacing laser that was FDA approved in 2011.
 By using fractionated laser technology, Clear + Brilliant creates millions of microscopic treatment tones in the face, stimulates new collagen production, removes dead skin cells, and produces new healthy skin.
 Five treatments are best for overall improvement.
 There is zero down time with the Clear + Brilliant laser and the results is facial rejuvenation, with new healthy younger looking skin.
 Clear + Brilliant treats all over sun damage, sunspots, tone , texture, fine lines, and minimizes pore size.
 Patients of all skin tones, including darker complexions, can benefit from Clear + Brilliant laser treatment.
 Immediate improvement is noted after just one treatment, with continued improvement weeks laser with Clear + Brilliant laser treatment.